dorrelredmond/dorrel-main-website/content/comms/_index.md

   - Completed WAV and MP3 files (other file types on request)
   - Stems will be an upcharge of $25

-- Composition only
-  - Multitrack - so that anyone can mix and master the song
-  - Stems - for engineers that might prefer them
-- Mix and/or Master
-  - Completed WAV and MP3 files (other file types on request)
-  - Stems - if mixing only
 - Original/Cover Song Production
   - Completed WAV and MP3 files (other file types on request)